renan-r-santos/pixi-kernel/CONTRIBUTING.md

 1. In a fresh Pixi environment install your kernel with `pixi install <kernel>`.
 2. Copy the new folders created at `.pixi/envs/default/share/jupyter/kernels/` to the `kernels` folder and commit the changes.
-3. Update the display name, metadata and command arguments in the kernel spec file `kernel.json`.
+3. Update the display name and command arguments in the kernel spec file `kernel.json`.
+The command arguments should start with `["python", "-m", "pixi_kernel", <package_name>,
+<kernel_display_name>]` and all absolute paths should be removed.
 4. Update the Kernel Support table in the README.
 5. Add integration tests for the new kernel in the `tests/integration` folder and commit the changes.